 - Combine: Stir together the mixture with bread cubes together in a buttered 9×9″ pan.
 Let soak for 5 to 10 minutes.

 - Bake: Bake in oven at 350°F for 40-45 minutes, or until center is set and no longer runny.
 If it starts to brown too fast, tent the dish with foil.

-If you want to spruce up the recipe a bit, try adding in one of the following to the bread pudding.
+If you want to spruce up the recipe a bit, try adding one of the following to the bread pudding.
 Add a little savory or sweetness to the bread pudding for extra flavor.